voldemortC/React-JS-Task-Tekki-Web-Solutions/README.md

 STEP 3: IMPORT DATABASE DUMP FILE IN PHPMYADMIN YOU WILL FIND IN task/backend/formdata.sql (inside phpmyadmin > import option > choose file formdata.sql and import it > make sure your task database have been selected)

-STEP 4: TO RUN THIS PROJECT GO INSIDE task DIRECTORY AND TYPE "npm start"
+STEP 4: TO RUN THIS PROJECT GO INSIDE task DIRECTORY AND TYPE "npm start" or type in browser http://localhost:3000